-15. The consultation is being announced on AFCD's website for consultation with the public and the Business Consultation e-Platform under the GovHK website for the business sectors.
-Overseas trading partners are being informed through the channel of World Trade Organization.
-The consultation document has also been mailed to stakeholders known to AFCD.
-Taking into account comments received from the consultation, we will finalize the draft Regulation before the commencement of the Bill.
+30. We are consulting stakeholders, including food trade associations, relevant importers / traders, environmental groups and academics, and concerned advisory committees such as the Advisory Council on the Environment, on the detailed proposal.
+The consultation is being announced on AFCD's website and the Business Consultation e-Platform under the GovHK website, and the consultation document has been mailed to stakeholders known to AFCD.
+Taking into account comments received from the consultation, we plan to finalize the proposed legislation for introduction into the Legislative Council in mid 2009.